Aluminium, metals and dementia

 Aluminium is seen in the normal, healthy brain.
 It is not clear how aluminium is getting into the brain from the blood.
 The levels currently seen in peoples brains hasn't been shown to be toxic but an ageing brain may be less able to process the aluminium.
 Although aluminium has been seen in amyloid plaques there is no solid evidence that aluminium is increased in the brains of people with Alzheimer's disease.
 No convincing relationship between amount of exposure or aluminium in the body and the development of Alzheimer's disease has been established.

 Aluminium in food and drink is in a form that is not easily absorbed in to the body.
 Hence the amount taken up is less than 1% of the amount present in food and drink.
 Most of the aluminium taken into the body is cleaned out by the kidneys.
-Studies on people with kidney problems have shown increased amounts of aluminium in the brain, due to the inability of the kidneys to pass it into the urine.
-Although toxic effects were seen on the brain in these people, none of these were related to Alzheimer's disease.
+Studies of people who were treated with contaminated dialysis have shown an increase in the amount of aluminium in the brain.
+This was believed to be as a result of inadequately monitored dialysis which then led to encephalopathy related dementia.
+Methods of dialysis have since been improved and doctors are better able to predict and prevent this form of dementia.

 One large recent study did find a potential role for high dose aluminium in drinking water in progressing Alzheimer's disease for people who already have the disease.